Emotional Intelligence

 What is Emotional Intelligence?

-Emotional intelligence refers to the ability to discern and comprehend the emotions of our own while feeling empathy for the feelings of others.
-It is composed of four primary elements:
+Emotional intelligence involves being able to discern and comprehend our own emotions, while understanding the feelings of others.
+It consists of four key elements:

 The Importance of Emotional Intelligence